freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 Link:	[FreeBSD Ports Management Team)](https://plus.google.com/communities/108335846196454338383)

+During the first quarter of 2018, the number of ports grew to almost 32,000.
+There are currently 2,100 open PRs with less than 600 unassigned.
+There were 7,900 commits from 169 committers.
+Compared to last quarter, the number of commits grew by 18% and the number of PRs dropped by 25%.
+Those are some good numbers.

-During the last two quarters, the number of ports grew to just under 34,000.
+During the following two quarters, the number of ports grew to just under 34,000.
 The number of open PR grew to almost 2,500 with less than 600 of those unassigned.
 A total of 175 committers made almost 14,200 commits.
 Compared to the first quarter, the number of commits dropped by 10% and the number of PRs grew by 19%.

-During the last two quarters, portmgr took five commit bits in for
+During the last three quarters, portmgr took twelve commit bits in for
+safekeeping: maho@, wxs@, vg@, tabthorpe@, pawel@, junovitch@, kevlo@, ian@, nemysis@, daichi@, deichen@, and rea@.

+On the other hand, we welcomed thirteen new committers:
+Eric Turgeon (ericbsd@), Devin Teske
-safekeeping: ian@, nemysis@, daichi@, deichen@, and rea@.
-We welcomed John Hixson (jhixson@), Kevin Bowling (kbowling@), Sergey Kozlov (skozlov@), Fukang Chen (loader@), Gleb Popov (arrowd@), Mateusz Piotrowski (0mp@), and Jesper Schmitz Mouridsen (jsm@) to the team. itetcu@ and kevlo@ returned after a hiatus.
+(dteske@), Matthias Fechner (mfechner@), Fernando Apesteguía (fernape@), Koichiro IWAO (meta@), Sean Chittenden (seanc@, returning), John Hixson (jhixson@), Kevin Bowling (kbowling@), Sergey Kozlov (skozlov@), Fukang Chen (loader@), Gleb Popov (arrowd@), Mateusz Piotrowski (0mp@), and Jesper Schmitz Mouridsen (jsm@). itetcu@ and kevlo@ returned after a hiatus.

-During the last two quarters, antoine@ ran 70 exp-runs.
+During the last three quarters, antoine@ ran no less than 113 exp-runs to test updates and to perform cleanups and improvements to the framework and the base system.
 Most of them were for port upgrades, but others include LLD progress, changing the default port versions, improving support for armv6, armv7, and RISC-V, removing old base system functionality, new USES,